AllTrails

 AllTrails is a fitness and travel mobile app used in outdoor recreational activities.
-AllTrails is commonly used for outdoor activities such as hiking, mountain biking, climbing and snow sports.
+This app is commonly used for outdoor activities such as hiking, mountain biking, climbing and snow sports.
 The service allows users to access a database of trail maps, which includes crowdsourced reviews and images.
-Depending on a user's subscription status these resources can be used online and offline.
+Depending on a user's subscription status, these resources can be used online and offline.

-AllTrails first launched in 2010 within the AngelPad accelerator program and gained seed funding shortly thereafter from the firms 500 Global (previously 500 Startups) and 2020 Ventures.
-In 2018, AllTrails was acquired by Spectrum Equity.
+Overview

 AllTrails operates on a freemium business model.
 It is accessible through a mobile app or a web browser for computers.
+Users can access the app's advanced features via a subscription service called AllTrails+.